 Tree & Plant Care

-Full sun to light shade for best flowering potential
+Best in full sun to light shade for greatest flowering potential.

 Soil pH adaptable, moist, well-drained soil, except for extremely wet sites.

 Older stems are gray in color.

 Leaf or needle arrangement, size, shape, and texture